ShawqyZiad/Task-Manager-master/README.md

-1. HTML: Structure
-Create a basic HTML structure with:

-An input box where users type their search query.
+🧱 1.
+HTML (Structure)
+HTML defines the layout and elements of your task manager, such as:

+A form to add new tasks

-A container to display movie results.
+A list to display tasks

+Buttons to delete or mark tasks as complete

+Example:

 html